5 Crucial Reasons a Dehumidifier Blow Cold Air

 What should I set my dehumidifier at?

 The comfortable humidity level for your home is 30 to 55 percent.
-40 to 60 percent is just okay but higher than that, say, 70 percent is too high.
+40 to 60 percent is just okay, but higher than that, say, 70 percent is too high.

-That is it for the question of: why is my dehumidifier blowing cold air?
+That is it for the question of: Why is my dehumidifier blowing cold air?

 You have seen the three main causes of a dehumidifier that blows cold air.
 If yours does that, it means it is faulty.
 This appliance should always blow hot air into the room.

 That is why you cannot use it as an air conditioner.
 A dehumidifier blowing warm air is just doing what it is supposed to do.